Chapter 03 · What to buy

 The registrar-of-last-resort pattern — concentration vs diversification

-The pragmatic posture is a primary-and-secondary split: 70 to 80% of the portfolio at the primary wholesale registrar, 20 to 30% at a secondary with comparable feature parity.
-The secondary is the failover registration target if the primary becomes unavailable mid-procurement, the destination for a tranche under a different registrant entity for naming-pattern diversification (Chapter 02), and the validation that the runbook is registrar-agnostic.
-Three registrars is over-engineered; one registrar is the configuration that produces a single-point-of-failure incident roughly once every three years.
+The pragmatic posture is a primary-secondary split.
+Put 70-80% at the primary (Namecheap or Porkbun typically), 20-30% at the secondary (the other one, or Cloudflare).
+Spread the purchases across two or three sessions, ideally on different days, with different payment methods.
+The secondary is your failover when the primary suspends your account mid-procurement, the destination for the tranche under a different registrant entity, and the proof that your runbook is registrar-agnostic.
+Three registrars is overkill; one is a single-point-of-failure incident roughly once every three years.

 Common operator failures observed in procurement